G-jacobsson/westcoast-education/README.md

-# westcoast-education
+# Westcoast-Education

-Assignment in JavaScript course at Medieinstitutet, building an educational platform
+## Assignment in JavaScript course at Medieinstitutet, building an educational platform, based on a customer requirement draft.